swatbotics/ursim/README.md

 that we set up in the previous section is a useful way to store Python modules for a project without needing to install them globally to the entire system.
-If you ever want to return to the normal set of Python packages available outside of the virtual environment, you can always run the command
+If you ever want to return to the normal set of Python packages available outside of the virtual environment, you can run the command

     deactivate

 whenever you see the `(dev_env)` prompt to return to your normal environment.
-You can also always use the `exit` command to exit the terminal command prompt as you would normally.
+You can also use the `exit` command to exit the terminal command prompt as you would normally.

 Re-entering the virtual environment from a new terminal session